-Camera Rescue is an organisation from Finland dedicated to preserving cameras for future generations.
-So far we have rescued just above 46 000 cameras, but we are just getting started.
+Camera Rescue started in 2010, in Finland with a bunch of keen photographers that really cared about film cameras.
+We work to preserve cameras for the future generations.
+Our goal was to reach 100 000 rescued cameras by the end of 2020 – but with a few hiccups on the way – we achieved the goal in May 2021!
 From one to thousands at a time, we rescue cameras from any time period old or new, working or broken.
-Trade in your old or unwanted camera equipment for cash, and help us with our goal of rescuing 100,000 cameras by 2020.
+Trade in your old or unwanted camera equipment for cash, and help us with our goal.

 In the past few years more and more young people have discovered film photography, embracing the imperfections, the slow-down and the tactile feeling of using film cameras.
 To help all these new people into film photography, we actively look for the cameras hidden away in cupboards and attics to give them new life.
 We believe that getting into film photography is hard enough without having to battle with light leaks, inaccurate shutters and broken lenses.
 That is why we thoroughly test, refurbish or repair the cameras that come through us.

 Our effort to save these cameras is our way of helping film photography stay alive so that our children and grandchildren can enjoy some of the same camera selection that we are enjoying.
 Producing new film cameras at a price available to most people will not be feasible for many years, if ever, so keeping the current stock of cameras alive is crucial.